SamuelList/Fragshelf/POSTGRESQL_SETUP.md

 ## Troubleshooting

-**Error: "DATABASE_URL environment variable is not set"**
+**Error: "Cannot connect to database"**
-- Make sure you added the environment variable in Netlify
+- Make sure you enabled the Neon integration in Netlify
-- Redeploy after adding the variable
+- Redeploy after enabling the integration
+- The `NETLIFY_DATABASE_URL` is automatically set by Netlify

 **Error: "Failed to initialize schema"**
 - Check that your Neon database is active
-- Verify the connection string is correct
 - Make sure your Neon project has enough resources (check free tier limits)

 **Data still disappearing**